zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 [Butterick](https://practicaltypography.com/line-length.html) and the [BBC](http://www.bbc.co.uk/academy/journalism/skills/digital-journalism/article/art20141202144618106) did have some ideas.

-For the v2 field guide, I needed to step back and reorganize the book's structure once again.
+For the V2 field guide, I needed to step back and reorganize the book's structure once again.
 Abby Covert's book, ["How to make sense of any mess"](http://www.howtomakesenseofanymess.com/) and Craig Mod's [essays](https://craigmod.com/essays/to_make_a_book_walk_on_a_book/) were very helpful.

 ## Lessons learned

-**If you're making a product you will have to experiment, test and revise.
-Recruit your team early on.**
+If you're making a product you will have to experiment, test and revise.
+Recruit your team early on.

 The Photographers Field Guide to Beijing is the first book I've written.
 It's not the first book I've helped produce, though.
 It's also not my first big, hairy project.